ruslanalishchynska/IDS/README.md

 This work is dedicated to Intrusion Detection Systems for IoT Environments based on Network Traffic Analysis.
 It is important to choose the appropriate method of identification of modern attacks.
-The aim of this thesis work is to demonstrate the abilities of tree-based classification algorithms for Intrusion Detection Systems and to provide the reasons why these classification algorithms are highly suitable for considered problem.
+The aim of this work is to demonstrate the abilities of tree-based classification algorithms for Intrusion Detection Systems and to provide the reasons why these classification algorithms are highly suitable for considered problem.